mlflow/mlflow/CONTRIBUTING.rst

 If you'd like to provide an example of functionality that doesn't fit into the above categories, follow these steps:

-1. Create a directory with meaningful name in ``mlflow/examples/new-program-name`` and implement your Python code
+1. Create a directory with a meaningful name in ``mlflow/examples/new-program-name`` and implement your Python code
 2. Create ``mlflow/examples/new-program-name/README.md`` with instructions how to use it
 3. Read instructions in the ``mlflow/test/examples/README.md``, and add a ``pytest`` entry in the ``test/examples/test_examples.py``
 4. Add a short description in the ``mlflow/examples/README.md`` file